Large Microwave Inductance of Granular Boron-Doped Diamond Superconducting Films

-where $t$ is the thickness of the two (assumed identical) superconducting samples and $f_0(0)$ is the resonant frequency at $T=0$.
-Here, we use the BCS s-wave temperature-dependence of the penetration depth in all fits.

-Equation (\ref{Eq_PPR_ft}) is fit to the $f_{0}(T)$ data (Fig.\ref{Fig_SampleA}) using the LMFIT function in Pythons's SciPy library \cite{LMfit}, where the 'basinhopping' optimization method \cite{bashhopp} was utilized.
-An estimate of the zero temperature penetration depth $\lambda(0)=2.189\pm0.006\;\mu m$ and the critical temperature $T_c=6.717\pm0.001\;K$ for film "A" was extracted.
+Equation (\ref{Eq_PPR_ft}) is fit to the $f_{0}(T)$ data (Fig. \ref{Fig_SampleA}) using the LMFIT function in Pythons's SciPy library \cite{LMfit}, where the 'basinhopping' optimization method \cite{bashhopp} was utilized.
+The values of $t$ and $d$ were fixed while $f_0(0)$, $\lambda(0)$ and $T_c$ were treated as free variables.
+An estimate of the zero temperature penetration depth $\lambda(0)=2.189\pm0.006\;\mu m$ and the critical temperature $T_c=6.717\pm0.001\;K$ for film "A" was extracted , where the errors correspond to $68\%$ confidence intervals.
 Note that it is often observed that the $T_c$ obtained from fitting to microwave frequency shift data is lower than the zero resistance $T_{c,DC}$ value,\cite{Anlage1989a} especially in granular materials.\cite{Muller1980,Ramachandran1992} The same procedure is repeated for the other films and the extracted parameters are summarized in Table \ref{samples_tab}.

 An order of magnitude estimate for the zero temperature penetration depth for a \textit{homogeneous} Boron-doped diamond material can be obtained using the London screening length $\lambda_L=\sqrt{\frac{m}{\mu_0 n e^2}}=97.1 nm$ where $n=n_h=3.0\times10^{21} cm^{-3}$ is the doping density of sample "A" and $e$, $m$ are the un-renormalized electron charge and mass.
-The measured penetration depth is much larger than $\lambda_L$ hence it's value can not be explained by low carrier density alone and the effects of granularity should be considered.
+Estimates of $\lambda_L$ by other authors are on the same order of magnitude,\cite{Winzer05,Ort06} and the measured screening length $\lambda(0)$ is comparable to that estimated with the Ferrell-Glover-Tinkham sum rule at sub-THz frequencies ($\lambda \simeq 1 \mu$m).\cite{Ort06} The measured penetration depth is much larger than $\lambda_L$ hence it's value can not be explained by low carrier density alone and the effects of granularity should be considered.

 The low temperature penetration depth $\lambda(T)$ of a homogeneous s-wave superconductor has an exponential dependence on temperature \cite{Prozorov2006}: